 Why are we so conditioned to expect failure when success could be the very next attempt we make to break free of the ropes that bind us all?
-Why do we stay at jobs that we hate?
+Why do we stay at jobs we hate?
 Why do we stay in relationships that cause us harm?
-Why do we associate with people who only bring us down and try to oppress us to fall down to their lowly level?
+Why do we associate with people who try to bring us down to their lowly level?
 Why do we allow someone whether at work or at home to keep us in a position of subservience?
 Why do we allow the unjust exercise of authority?
 Power does in fact corrupt some people, doesn't it?
 We can all relate.

 The original idea for Harry Potter came to J.K.
 Rowling while she was delayed for four hours on a train ride.
 She wrote her first Harry Potter ideas on a napkin.

 J.K.
-Rowling typed her first book, Harry Potter and the Philosopher's Stone, on a typewriter while her daughter was sleeping in her stroller inside one of the cafes.
+Rowling typed her first book, Harry Potter and the Philosopher's Stone, on a typewriter while her daughter was sleeping in her stroller inside a cafe.

 This one of the many short motivational stories can be of any one of us.
-She went from many seemingly life "failures" to enormous "fortune" because she followed her passion and broke free from the some of the ropes that bind the rest of us.
+She went from many seemingly life "failures" to enormous "fortune" because she followed her passion and broke free from the ropes that bind the rest of us.

-I am here to tell you that I was once bound by many ropes as was the elephant described in one of the short motivational stories above.
+I am here to tell you that I was once bound by ropes as was the elephant described in one of the short motivational stories above.
 I, too, at certain times felt helpless to break free from my captor.
-I thought that because I had tried many times to escape that there was no reason to keep tying.
+I thought that because I had tried many times to escape (and failed) that there was no reason to keep on trying.
 I was taught the great lesson of perseverance.

 I will end this article of short motivational stories with the fact that at the time of my typing of these wonderful words I am a free and independent human being.
-No one controls me and nobody oppresses me.
-No one can bring me down because I have reached the high level of personal success where only someone in my same personal, positive living cloud can talk with me.
-Even then, I choose my friends wisely.
+No one controls nor oppresses me.

-With all this said, I have not forgotten where I have been and choose to aid those still with their hand out for assistance in climbing the ladder of success.
+With all this said, I have not forgotten where I have been and choose to aid those still with their hand out for assistance in climbing the ladder towards success.
 The ladder is here for all of us and I have come from the very bottom rung.
 My hands are calloused, injured and splintered from the journey, yet I would not give up my scars for anything.
 I wear my battle wounds with pride and courage and know that because of them I am all the wiser and stronger.
-It shows where I have been and NOT where I am going.
+It shows where I have been.

 HOME > Short Motivational Stories